Medically reviewed by Drugs.com. Last updated on Jan 5, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 This medicine may cause tardive dyskinesia (a movement disorder).
-Stop using this medicine and check with your doctor right away if you have any of the following symptoms while taking this medicine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.
-The risk of tardive dyskinesia is higher if you take this medicine longer than 12 weeks.
+Check with your doctor right away if you have any of the following symptoms while taking this medicine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.
+The risk of tardive dyskinesia is higher if you take this medicine for longer than 12 weeks.
 Treatment for longer than 12 weeks should be avoided in all but rare cases.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.